futuraio/cheeseburger/README.md

     - A stage in the synthesize micro is compiling the understand data in a current stage definition (CSD).
   - **Prototype**
     - A stage in the micro *prototype* is one being actively tested on users in low-reslution formats.

+### Formatting
+Formatting issues in a consice matter for clarity of communication is extremely important.
+Each product feature has it's own Issue.
+All communication regarding that issue happens underneath each Issue.
+As features move along the Feature Stages the